rebelwarrior/numenera/setting/ninth-world.md

 1. __Matheunis, the Cold Desert__
 What people know: An inhospitable frozen desert that ends in an impassible barrier of ice.
 2. __Cloudcrystal Skyfields__
-What people know: A crystal strewn desert, where nothing grows, and crystal float above.
+What people know: A crystal strewn desert, where nothing grows, and crystals float above.
 Gaians are said to live beyond that in the out-lands.
 {:.ml-6}

 ![Pyramid]({{ site.url }}/assets/images/BeneathThePyramid-2.jpg)